 Managed Payments Overview FAQs

-- What does it mean to manage payments?
+- What does it mean when eBay manages payments?

 - Is there anything I need to do right now?